dyrector-io/dyrectorio/README.md

 Life isn’t about application management.
 Why should your team focus so much of its precious time and effort on it when things can be simpler?

-dyrector.io is for you if you’d like to shift your team’s focus from repeatable steps of multi-instance deployments to delivering value to your users.
-And when a deployment is successful or any error occurs, the team gets notified on chat so they can react as soon as possible.
+dyrector.io is for you if you’d like to shift your team’s focus from repeatable steps of multi-instance deployments to delivering value to your users, also when a deployment is successful or any error occurs, the team gets notified on chat so they can react as soon as possible.

 While dyrector.io enables non-technical staff members to help with certain tasks, it’s also useful to reduce time technical staff spend on deployment and system administration.